Rolex Submariner: Early models

 The Submariner model went into production in 1953 and was showcased at the Basel Watch Fair in 1954.
 This first Submariner's assigned case reference number was either 6204 or 6205.
 It is unclear which model came first; in any event, the two watches are nearly identical.

-Neither the distinctive "cathedral" or "Mercedes" hands are now so strongly associated with the Submariner line.
+Neither had the distinctive "cathedral" or "Mercedes" hands later so strongly associated with the Submariner line.
 Rather, both of these early submariners have straight "pencil" style hands.
+The upside-down triangle at 12 o’clock; baton-shaped markers at 3, 6 and 9 o’clock; and dot markers for the remaining hours on the dail were design elements found in all later Submariner and other Rolex diving watch models.

-Both the 6204 and 6205 were fitted with the A260 movement.
+Both the 6204 and 6205 were fitted with the A260 movement and the watch cases had a diameter of 37.0 mm.
 Neither model displayed a depth rating on the dial.
 The 6204 was originally rated to a depth of 100 meters (330 feet), but by 1954, Rolex certified the watch as waterproof to 200 meters (660 feet) in the accompanying catalog.
 The 6205 was depth rated to 100 meters (330 feet).

 Some 6204 models have the Submariner logo printed below the center pinion, while others have the logo blacked out.
 Few, if any, of the 6205 watches bear the name "Submariner" on the dial, a major distinction of modern Submariners.
 It is believed that there were unexpected trademark issues connected with the name "Submariner" at the time the 6204 and 6205 were released, accounting for the inconsistent use of the Submariner mark on these early Submariners.
 Trademark irregularities notwithstanding, both the 6204 and 6205 are designated Submariner models in Rolex product literature.